Incognito10011/OSP_Group_Project_2025/README.md

   #### Edit the .env file located in public
       OPENAI_API_KEY= " Your key Here"
   #### The line of code will look something like this, add your API key, where it says "Your key Here"
+  ### Note: This AI is made using OpenAI, unexpect problems will occur if different AI API keys are used.